UK firm appeals to digital music refuseniks with Jukebox service

 Offering millions of songs and curated music channels, the service is designed to enable listeners to discover a wide range of music without the need for a laptop or smartphone, potentially appealing to older consumers.

-Ever since illegal downloads destroyed the traditional model of selling music via CDs, the music industry has been trying to find new ways to sell songs, either via streaming services such as Spotify, single sale downloads via the likes of Apple AAPl.O, or ad-funded video sites like YouTube (GOOGL.O)
+Ever since illegal downloads destroyed the traditional model of selling music via CDs, the music industry has been trying to find new ways to sell songs, either via streaming services such as Spotify, single sale downloads via the likes of Apple , or ad-funded video sites like YouTube

 The services have also been included as part of mobile phone contracts in a bid to promote take-up.